 IAM

 Could you help me to understand more about your background?
 Like, even a brief introduction of yourself.
-So, uh, my name is Amit, and I'm working as a production engineer in Manors, India, which is based on.
-And currently, We are, uh, working on our multiple projects where we need to deploy the application on our Kubernetes as well and, Auto scale without the scaling and, uh, high scalability.
+So, my name is Amit, and I'm working as a production engineer in Manors, India, which is based on.
+And currently, We are, working on our multiple projects where we need to deploy the application on our Kubernetes as well and, Auto scale without the scaling and, high scalability.
 So yeah.
 Also, after the deployment, we need to take care of the monitoring.
 We need take care of the security, and we need to take care of the continuous indications.
 So, yeah, these are the stuff we are both currently working on.
-I have, uh, experience, uh, more, like, more than 5 years now, and, yeah, I continue.
-I'm learning new stuff and new new skills.
-Uh
+I have, experience, more, like, more than 5 years now, and, yeah, I continue.
+I'm learning new stuff and new skills.